Cass Cities is a bold venture

 Sandra Denicke-Polcher has been Deputy Head of the School of Architecture since 2013 and has been teaching the Live Projects Studio 3 at London Metropolitan University since 2000.

 Alpa is a practising architect and artist with a long-standing interest in the public realm and place making.

-Studio tutor for Architecture BA and the Architecture and Interior Design Extended Degree
+Studio tutor for Architecture BA (Hons)

 Has spent much of his time establishing and teaching courses at several universities including Oxford Brookes, UCL and the Camborne School of Mines.